kyma-project/kyma/docs/getting-started/05-add-redis-service.md

    EOF
    ```

-2. Check if the AddonsConfiguration CR was created.
+2. Check that the AddonsConfiguration CR was created.
 Its phase should state `Ready`:

   ```bash
   kubectl get addonsconfigurations redis-addon -n orders-service -o=jsonpath="{.status.phase}"